mbowolick/dropInApp/README.md

 # dropInApp

-dropInApp is a small light weight Python3.8 application, written using the Flask python framework as an exercise to explore the Adyen Payment Gateway Drop-In Integration Method.
+dropInApp is a small light weight Python3.8 application, written using the Flask python framework as an exercise to explore the [Adyen Payment Gateway Drop-In Integration Method](https://docs.adyen.com/checkout/drop-in-web)

 ![ScreenGrab](dropInApp/static/img/checkout-screengrab.png)